Springfield, Missouri: Sports

-Springfield plays host to college teams from Missouri State University (NCAA Division I), Drury University (NCAA Division II), and Evangel University (NAIA).
-Great Southern Bank Arena (capacity 11,000) opened in 2008 and is home to the Missouri State Bears and Lady Bears basketball teams, and the O'Reilly Family Event Center, which opened in 2010, is now home to the Drury Panthers men's and women's basketball teams.
+Springfield hosts college teams from Missouri State University (NCAA Division I), Drury University (NCAA Division II), and Evangel University (NAIA).
+Great Southern Bank Arena (capacity 11,000) opened in 2008 and hosts the Missouri State Bears and Lady Bears basketball teams, the O'Reilly Family Event Center, which opened in 2010, hosts the Drury Panthers men's and women's basketball teams, and the AGFinancial Arena, which opened in 2024, hosts the Evangel Valor men's and women's basketball teams and volleyball team.

 The Springfield Cardinals, the Double-A affiliate of the St. Louis Cardinals, have played at Hammons Field in downtown Springfield since their inaugural season in 2005 after the team moved from El Paso.
 There have been more than 100 Springfield Cardinals who have gone on to play for St. Louis.
 Springfield has had minor league teams dating back to 1905, and this city has hosted various exposition games.

 Springfield Rugby Football Club (SRFC) was established in 1983 and is a well-known rugby club in the Midwestern United States.
 SRFC plays in Division II of the Frontier Region of the Western Conference which runs teams for men, women and youth.

 The PGA sponsored Price Cutter Charity Championship is played at Highland Springs Country Club on the southeast side of Springfield every year.
 The event is sponsored by Dr Pepper.
 Since the event started in 1990, more than $14 million has been raised for local children's charities.